cbenn/ObjectHisto/README.md

 3D object histograms

+%%%Make sure the AC4_matrices.mat is in your path%%%%%

 I am not sure if you have looked through Roger’s code he made of a GUI, but I have been working off of that.
 (The code to run is in tests called histoGUI).